Argentina Global Business Entities Guide Spain Private Limited Company

 Corporate Enterprises Act (Real Decreto Legislativo 1/2010, de 2 de julio, por el que se aprueba el texto refundido de la Ley de Sociedades de Capital).

-Give a brief summary of this entity form, including
+Give a brief summary of the entity form:

 Does the entity possess separate legal personality?

-The S.L. has a separate legal personality
+The S.L. has a separate legal personality.

 (Maximum) period of existence